pip-services/pip-services-docs/content/en/golang/commons/reflect/type_matcher.md

 Matches expected type to a type of a value.

-> `public static` matchValueTypeByName(expectedType: string, actualValue: any): boolean
+> `public static` matchValueTypeByName(expectedType: string, actualValue: any): bool

 - **expectedType**: any - expected type name to match.
 - **actualValue**: any -  value to match its type to the expected one.
-- **returns**: boolean - true if types are matching and false if they don't.
+- **returns**: bool - true if types are matching and false if they don't.

 ### See also